 It’s been important to us to be engaged in the wider world.
-For people like ourselves who are curious about the ways of other cultures, the prairies can feel overly, well, like us.
 Since we can’t always travel as we would like to we’ve tried to bring the world to us.
-We’re part of a network of farms that invite mostly college aged people from all over the world to stay for a time and learn about organic agriculture – called WWOOFing (World Wide Opportunities on Organic Farms).
-Due to the travelers and farm apprentices that have come our way – quite a number of whom have stayed with us for months at a time, we now have an eclectic community of friends.
+We were for many years part of a network of farms that invite mostly college aged people from all over the world to stay for a time and learn about organic agriculture – called WWOOFing (World Wide Opportunities on Organic Farms).
+Due to the travelers and farm apprentices that have come our way – quite a number of whom have stayed with us for months at a time, we now have an eclectic and far-flung community of friends.
 We’ve also had the satisfaction of inspiring (I hope) many young people on their own journeys toward finding and working their own pieces of land.

-Through the sale of the greenhouse property in Boissevain, we found ourselves suddenly out of debt.
+Through the sale of the greenhouse property in Boissevain, we found ourselves suddenly more able to travel.
 We planned our route, saved up cash and prepared an old truck and camper before setting out in summer of 2000 to travel for a year as a family.
 We went east to Newfoundland, south to El Salvador and west to Vancouver Island before settling back home.
 It was an amazing experience to be relatively footloose, forcibly intimate as a family and exposed to so much culture and landscape.
-Although we would do much more traveling, we recognize the depth of experience we can have getting to know a piece of land like the one we are caretaking and becoming part of a rural community.
+In 2011-2012, we left Room to Grow to our children and took a year off as a couple.
+We traveled through 23 countries in Europe and Eastern Europe, from Germany to Siberia. and Estonia to Greece.
+Although we would love to do much more traveling, we recognize the depth of experience we can have getting to know a piece of land like the one we are caretaking, and becoming part of a rural community.
 We are well grounded here even when our spirits soar to distant places.

 We want to share this world of wonder we have in a measure that doesn’t disrupt the balance.
 So please walk gently so others can follow.